-Agriculture is at the root of every growing community.
-It provides resources for the people, as well as jobs and responsibilities.
-In order to understand it’s importance in society, one must understand how agriculture works and how it is effects and is effected.
+Agriculture is at the root of the local economy and of viable, sustainable communities.
+It provides resources – food, fiber, and more – as well as productive work, community cohesion, opportunities for engagement, and stewardship responsibilities.
+In order to understand it’s importance in society, one must understand how agriculture works and what it effects and how it is effected.

 By Sapna E. Thottathil* [This article was originally published in Greenhealth Magazine.]
 As the health care sector steps forward in support of healthy and sustainable food systems, two critical considerations are the health and safety of the workers producing our foods. … more